 Would we invest in a S&P 500 index fund?
 Probably not.
 The US is just one part of global sharemarkets, and we don’t see any reason to concentrate our investments solely into the US, over diversifying them across multiple countries through a global shares index fund.

-But with the S&P 500 being a classic go-to choice for investors, there’s still plenty of interest in Smartshares, Kernel, and Vanguard’s index fund options.
+But with the S&P 500 being a classic go-to choice for investors, there’s still plenty of interest in Smartshares, Foundation Series, Kernel, and Vanguard’s index fund options.
 So what are our overall thoughts on each fund?

 - Smartshares US 500 – Has reasonable fees, is easily accessible through lots of platforms, and takes care of your taxes for you.
 However, the flat tax rate and lack of fractional units on some platforms can be annoyances for some investors.

-- Vanguard S&P 500 – Comes with the lowest headline management fee at just 0.03%, and is potentially more tax efficient.
+- Vanguard S&P 500 – Also comes with the lowest headline management fee at just 0.03%, and is potentially more tax efficient.
 But this comes with added costs such as brokerage and foreign exchange fees, and tends to be the least investor friendly option thanks to possibly having more effort in dealing with taxes.

 Let us know in the comments what you think – Would you invest in an S&P 500 fund over a global fund?
 And if so, which one would you pick?